ETS-Android3/android-parksmart-application/README.md

 ## Usage ##

-Use [Android Studio](https://developer.android.com/studio) to build the application, and either use Android Studio to push the application onto your Android phone using USB, or download the APK and install on your phone.
+Use [Android Studio](https://developer.android.com/studio) to build the application, and either use Android Studio to push the application onto your Android phone :iphone: using USB, or download the APK and install on your phone.
 Ensure developer mode is turned on, on your phone